G-Core/product-documentation/documentation/streaming-platform/live-streaming/record-your-live-streams-and-save-them-as-videos.md

 published: true
 order: 50
 toc:
-   --1--What is the Record feature: "what-is-the-record-feature" --1--Enable the feature: "enable-the-record-feature" --1--Record a live stream: "how-to-record-a-live-stream" --2--Via Сontrol panel: "how-to-record-your-live-stream-via-the-control-panel" --2--Via API: "how-to-record-your-live-stream-via-api" --1--Where records are kept: "where-the-records-are-kept"
+    --1--What is the Record feature: 'what-is-the-record-feature'
+    --1--Enable the feature: 'enable-the-record-feature'
+    --1--Record a live stream: 'how-to-record-a-live-stream'
+    --2--Via Сontrol panel: 'how-to-record-your-live-stream-via-the-control-panel'
+    --2--Via API: 'how-to-record-your-live-stream-via-api'
+    --1--Where records are kept: 'where-the-records-are-kept'
 ---

 # Record your live streams and save them as videos

 ## What is the Record feature

 Record is a paid feature that allows you to record your live streams and store them in the Streaming storage.
 You can automatically record entire streams or manually record only desired fragments.